Phase Transitions for Sparse Random Sets Under Linear Forms: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec:preliminaries}, we establish much of the machinery that we will invoke in the proofs of our main results.
-In Section \ref{sec:computations}, we perform some standard computations that we will make use of in later sections.
-In Sections \ref{sec:fast_decay}-\ref{sec:slow_decay}, we prove Theorem \ref{thm:Z_linear_forms}.
-In Section \ref{sec:point_processes}, we prove Theorem \ref{thm:poisson_convergence}.
-We conclude in Section \ref{sec:future_directions} with some suggested directions for future research.
+In \cref{sec:preliminaries}, we establish much of the machinery that we will invoke in the proofs of our main results.
+In \cref{sec:computations}, we perform some standard computations that we will make use of in later sections.
+In \cref{sec:fast_decay,sec:critical_decay,sec:slow_decay}, we prove \cref{thm:Z_linear_forms}.
+In \cref{sec:poisson_convergence}, we prove \cref{thm:poisson_convergence}.
+We conclude the work in \cref{sec:future_directions} with many suggested directions for future research.